graphpql/graphpinator-printer/README.md

 ### Output format

 It is possible to implement additional printing mechanisms for various output formats.
-This is done by implementing `\Graphpinator\Printer\PrintComponentVisitor` and passing custom instance to `Printer` as first constructor argument.
+This is done by implementing `\Graphpinator\Printer\PrintComponentVisitor` and passing an instance to `Printer` as first constructor argument.

 #### Implementations provided by this library: